Mortgage Tax Savings Calculator

 - Original or expected balance for your mortgage.
-Taxpayers can deduct the interest paid on first and second mortgages up to $1,000,000 in mortgage debt (the limit is $500,000 if married and filing separately).
-Any interest paid on first or second mortgages over this amount is not tax deductible.
-Our calculator limits your interest deduction to the interest payment that would be paid on a $1,000,000 mortgage.
-Deducting home equity debt interest is limited to the smaller of $100,000 or the total market value of your home minus outstanding debt.
-For home equity loans, please keep your loan amount below this amount or you may overstate your tax savings.
+Taxpayers can deduct the interest paid on qualified residences for up to $750,000 in total mortgage debt (the limit is $375,000 if married and filing separately).
+Any interest paid on first, second or home equity mortgages over this amount is not tax-deductible.
+If you already have outstanding mortgages on other qualified residences, this may limit your deduction.
+Our calculator limits your interest deduction to the interest payment that would be paid on a $750,000 mortgage.

 - Interest rate

 - Annual interest rate for this mortgage.

 - Annual effective interest rate, after taxes are taken into account.
 Please note that in addition to the $750,000 mortgage debt limit; this calculator assumes that your itemized deductions will exceed the standard deduction for your income tax filing status.
 If your itemized deductions don't exceed your standard deduction, the benefit of deducting the interest on your home will be reduced or eliminated. **STANDARDDEDUCTION_CURRENT_DEFINITION**

 - The number of years over which you will repay this loan.
 The most common mortgage terms are 15 years and 30 years.